About Medical Marijuana in Georgia

 Medical Marijuana Laws in Georgia

-Here are a few of the major Key Points that you should know about Georgia’s medical marijuana laws:
+Key Points to know about Georgia’s medical marijuana laws:

 - Possession limits – Under Georgia’s Hope Act, patients suffering from a list of qualifying medical conditions can legally possess up to 20 fluid ounces of low-THC cannabis oil.

 - Caregivers – Underage patients or patients who are not able to procure their own medicine may appoint a caregiver to purchased and/or administer their medicine.
 Caregivers are afforded the same legal protections as patients.

 - State fees – There is a $25 fee for a new or replacement card.